-Providing advice on how to extend the life of • products and services to reduce repurchase frequency, such as wardrobe mix and match to get most out of the wardrobe, or recipes which repurpose leftovers.
+Providing advice on how to extend the life of products and services to reduce repurchase frequency, such as wardrobe mix and match to get most out of the wardrobe, or recipes which repurpose leftovers.

 Figure 4: How consumers want food and beverage companies to limit their environmental impact

-Limiting food waste

-Using recycled materials in products and packaging

-27%

-Using biodegradable products and packaging

-25%

-Using sustainable or reusable energy

-23%

-Conserving energy

-22%

-Using sustainable/reusable resources for production

-21%

-Transparency about where and how products are made

-18%

-Limiting contribution to chemical pollution

-18%

-Sourcing from local businesses and suppliers

-17%

-Limiting contribution to deforestation/protecting forests

-16%

 Source: Ipsos

 Base: 10,042 online adults aged 16-74 across 15 countries, August 2023

-Brands and retailers risk being lost in a sea of sustainability sameness if they fail to connect with their customer base beyond the ESG fundamentals.
+Brands and retailers risk being lost in a sea of sustainability sameness if they fail to connect with their customer base beyond the ESG fundamentals. >>

-36%

-- Cause-related marketing tactics such as Buy One Get One Free (BOGOF), where the free item goes to charity rather than the shopper.

-- Reducing pantry stocking via responsible • trade promotions and reducing average weight of purchase driven tactics such as multibuys, or applying them only to categories where consumption is expandable.
+- Cause-related marketing tactics such as Buy One Get One Free (BOGOF), where the free item goes to charity rather than the shopper. - Reducing pantry stocking via responsible trade promotions and reducing average weight of purchase driven tactics such as multibuys, or applying them only to categories where consumption is expandable.

 Circular economy:

 - Athleisurewear brand Lululemon use Samsara Eco circularity technology to create new recycled nylon plastics and polyester from apparel waste for 'infinitely recycling'. - Credits for recycling i.e. returning used clothes or bringing bags back.
 Further, showing how the recycled bags are used.
 Mondelez provides such concrete cues by showing not just what goes into the bin, but what comes out of it and is made from it.
 Australian supermarket retailer Woolworths has begun installing benches at its store entrances made from recycled soft plastics, with a sign that says so.

 Incentives:

-Rewarding supply partners to incentivise ESG behaviours.
-Patagonia's Impact Incentive bakes in rebates and discounts for its wholesalers based on their efforts to reduce their carbon footprints as well as take steps in local grassroots environmental activism in their local communities.
+Rewarding supply partners to incentivize ESG behaviors.
+Patagonia's Impact Incentive bakes in rebates and discounts for its wholesalers based on their efforts to reduce their carbon footprints as

+- well as take steps in local grassroots environmental activism in their local communities.
 B Corp members receive even higher discounts.
-(Although some resellers who have been slow to the sustainability party have had their discounts reduced or removed.)
-Incentivising shoppers to bring their own bags by providing a 10 pence per bag discount off the bill.
+(Although some resellers who have been slow to the sustainability party have had their discounts reduced or removed.) - Incentivizing shoppers to bring their own bags by providing a 12 cents per bag discount off the bill.

-Disincentives and penalties: UK supermarket retailer Tesco is seeing shoppers switch retailers based on their sustainability approach.
-Both to take a stand on sustainability and to protect revenue and shopper footfall, Tesco has begun actively penalising brands that 'package air' (upsizing packs for more shelf standout without increasing the contents, particularly in categories like crisps and cereals) by refusing to range such products.
+Disincentives and penalties:

+UK supermarket retailer Tesco is seeing shoppers switch retailers based on their sustainability approach.
+Both to take a stand on sustainability and to protect revenue and shopper footfall, Tesco has begun actively penalizing brands that 'package air' (upsizing packs for more shelf standout without increasing the contents, particularly in categories like crisps and cereals) by refusing to range such products.

 To be effective, all initiatives need to communicate to shoppers what is being done, why, and how shoppers can participate.
 Manufacturers and retailers need to identify where in shopper journeys ESG messages and activities are most impactful - often closer to the point of purchase - and provide concrete cues.